BlackRock puts gunmakers on notice after Florida school shooting

 New Jersey legislators on Thursday said they plan to introduce bills to bar state pension funds from investing in gun manufacturers.

-BlackRock said it cannot sell shares of a company in an index.
+BlackRock said it cannot sell shares of a company in an index, given its fiduciary responsibilities.
 Instead, "We focus on engaging with the company and understanding how they are responding to society's expectations of them," BlackRock spokesman Ed Sweeney said in an email.

 Sweeney declined to give more specifics, such as what if any changes BlackRock might seek at weapons makers or at retailers that sell their products.